improvedk/GitStatistics/README.md

 GitStatistics
 ==========
 In-development, noncomplete, library used for collecting Git repository statistics.
+Lots of breaking changes happening.